 We briefly state the basic working equations in the following, as far as required to understand the program output.
 For a more detailed treatment of the theory see refs.
-[77, 16, 76, 78, 79] and refs. therein.
+[26,130-133] and refs. therein.
+The following discussion is restriced to the one-component (nonrelativistic) treatment, for the sake of convenience.